RisPNG/Snipping-Lens/readme.md

 ## Building from Source

 For Windows: `setup_win.vbs` already builds the application from source using its own Python 3.10 environment.
-If you want to use your own Python environment, you need to adjust the path in install.bat.
+If you want to use your own Python environment, you need to adjust the path inside the scripts in the bin/win folder.

 ## Support and Contributing